AFLplusplus/LibAFL/crates/libafl_qemu/README.md

 ## Cite

-If you use LibAFL QEMU for your academic work, consider citing the follwing paper:
+If you use `LibAFL_QEMU` for your academic work, consider citing the following paper:

 ```bibtex
 @InProceedings{libaflqemu:bar24,